dlt-hub/dlt/docs/website/docs/tutorial/sql_database.md

 - Python 3.9 or higher installed
 - Virtual environment set up
-- `dlt` installed.
-Follow the instructions in the [installation guide](../reference/installation) to create a new virtual environment and install `dlt`.
+- dlt installed.
+Follow the instructions in the [installation guide](../reference/installation) to create a new virtual environment and install the `dlt` package.

 ## 1. Create a new dlt project